codervijo/journalview/README.md

 # JournalView

-A lightweight, terminal-based application written in Rust for efficiently viewing, filtering, and navigating system logs from `journalctl`, Docker, and Podman.
+A lightweight, terminal-based application written in Rust for efficiently viewing, filtering, and navigating system logs from `journalctl`.

 ## Features